Unicorn trend

-The unicorn trend is a 2010s fad where individuals design, produce and use consumer objects adorned with a rainbow and/or vibrant color palette; typically composed of pastel or highly saturated colors such as pink, violet, yellow, blue and green.
-This tendency has gained in popularity since 2016, especially among millennials.
-Some in this generation associate the unicorn with a return to childhood and an escape from reality.
-Its popularity was also augmented by the influencer and celebrity economy of social networks.
-Some examples of consumer products that are commonly decorated in this style are phone cases, clothing, water bottles, tote bags, makeup and food.
+The unicorn trend was a 2016—2019 fad where individuals designed, produced, and use consumer goods which were adorned with unicorns and vibrantly colored designs; typically composed of rainbow, pastel, or highly saturated colors.
+This tendency has gained in popularity since 2016, especially among millennials, who typically associated it with childhood and as a form of escapism.
+Its popularity was augmented by influencer and celebrity culture on social media.
+Some examples of consumer products that are commonly decorated in this style are phone cases, clothing, water bottles, tote bags, makeup, and food.